 - Research tools for insight

-- AI tools for speed and scale
+- AI tools for speed, scale, and visibility tracking

 - Testing tools for validation